procoderer/chrome-extension-project/README.md

 # JobAppAI

-JobAppAI is a Google Chrome extension that parses job postings on Workday to quickly provide users with key skills, a summary of the job description, and a tailored cover letter.
-Users can specify particular skills to extract as well as rely on a set of default skills automatically identified by the extension.
+JobAppAI is a Google Chrome extension designed to streamline the job application process for jobseekers.
+It automatically detects and parses job postings on Workday, providing users with key skills, a concise summary of the job description, and a tailored cover letter.
+Users can customize which skills to extract or rely on a set of default skills automatically identified by the extension.

 ## Installation